- Search The Registry

 - Street Team Youth Programs

 - My Account

-Bernard has been a driving force in promoting the human rights of women, ethnic and religious minorities.
-She has assisted in the development and implementation of training programs on the pillars of democracy, women's rights and religious freedom, political activism in a democracy, issues of governance, free markets and micro-enterprise.
-Additionally, Bernard has assisted in the development and implementation of briefings for Iraqi women on the Economic Index of Freedom, Literacy, and polling.
+Bernard has been a driving force in promoting the human rights of women, and ethnic and religious minorities.
+She has assisted in developing and implementing training programs on the pillars of democracy, women's rights and religious freedom, political activism in a democracy, issues of governance, free markets, and micro-enterprise.
+Additionally, Bernard has assisted in developing and implementing briefings for Iraqi women on the Economic Index of Freedom, Literacy, and Polling.

-Bernard also has experience in constitutional law, international human rights, international business law, and domestic and international legislative matters with an emphasis on matters pertaining to women, ethnic and religious minorities in emerging democracies.
-Bernard has worked on matters pertaining to or in the Caribbean and Latin America, the Middle East, southern Europe, and sub-Saharan Africa.
-Additionally, Bernard has experience in defending complex federal and state litigation, concentrating on civil and criminal enforcement issues, election law litigation, and white-collar criminal defense.
+Bernard also has experience in constitutional law, international human rights, international business law, and domestic and international legislative matters, emphasizing matters about women and ethnic and religious minorities in emerging democracies.
+Bernard has worked on matters about or in the Caribbean and Latin America, the Middle East, southern Europe, and sub-Saharan Africa.
+Additionally, Bernard has experience defending complex federal and state litigation, concentrating on civil and criminal enforcement issues, election law litigation, and white-collar criminal defense.
 She has extensive experience in matters involving the U.S. Foreign Corrupt Practices Act and the civil and criminal provisions of the U.S. False Claims Act.

 She was remarried in 2014 and is the mother of two children from her previous marriage to correspondent Joe Johns.
 Bernard received the Anvil of Freedom Award for Journalism and Democracy from the University of Denver's Estlow International Center for Journalism & New Media on January 23, 2015.
 Also, she was named in November 2014 by Essence Magazine as a Rising Star in their Money & Power list.